thekarlbrown/AlexaYelpDelivery/README.md

 # AlexaYelpDelivery
-Basic Alexa Skill to give me information regarding Delivery options in my area via the Yelp API
+Basic Alexa Skill to give me information regarding Delivery options in my area via the Yelp API.
+This is written for Python 3.6